This post may contain affiliate links.

 Please note I’ve found nothing about this from Official Vietnamese immigration sites.
 If anyone has any more information and solid evidence or has even done this themselves please comment below.
 Personally, I’d be getting something in writing before trying to fly into Phu Quoc without a visa.
 Assuming I was not eligible for the 15-day exemption above.

-Single Entry One Month Visa
+Single Entry One Month Visa for Vietnam

-Single entry one-month visas are exactly as the name suggests and valid for one calendar month.
+Single entry one-month visas for Vietnam are exactly as the name suggests and valid for one calendar month.
 This will include the day of arrival and departure, so plan accordingly.
 Cost-wise 1-month visas are generally the cheapest visa to buy and obviously the shortest.

 These visas are processed at major airports Ho Chih Minh, DaNang and Hanoi with your pre-arranged visa approval letter.
 Costs are in USD as is the payment at the airport.
 Be prepared with the right money.
 This will make the process much faster and you won’t be subject to bad exchange rates.